DavidSlr/portfolio/collections/_portfolio/2020-03-01-survey-tool.markdown

 The client had a web application to fill out surveys by departments all over the world.
 The application also provided ways to audit data in a multi-stage approval process.
 The interface was very outdated and tedious to handle.

-The brief from the client said that they wanted to have a moder redesign of their application without any major changes of the structure.
+The brief from the client said that they wanted to have a modern redesign of their application without any major changes of the structure.
 After some convincing, the client agreed to have a user research phase that helped us understand the usage patterns and pain points.

 In the end the application was not just redesigned with a modern style and the company's corporate identity.
 Instead, the interface was also adapted to drop unnecessary complexity, clearly display survey progress and provide a more straightforward entry point to the currently relevant survey.
 This benefits the many users that only use the system one to three times per year.